Best Tips For Sales Professionals When Updating Resume

 Structurally and content-wise, your resume should demonstrate a high degree of consistency.
-That means section headings and line spacings should be rendered the same way throughout the document and that entire resume conforms to a recognizable and visually appealing format.
+That means section headings and line spacings should be rendered the same throughout the document, and the entire resume should conform to a recognizable and visually appealing format.

-Content-wise, the resume should have a uniform tone and language when articulating your value proposition or when describing your achievements.
+Content-wise, the resume should have a uniform tone and language when articulating your value proposition or describing your achievements.
 Furthermore, all information you include in the resume must agree with all the information about you that can be accessed publicly (such as your profile on LinkedIn and other social media sites).
-Most profile inconsistencies are likely to be minor but a few might erode your authenticity as a sales professional.
+Most profile inconsistencies are likely minor, but a few might erode your authenticity as a sales professional.

 22) Review, update, and polish.

-Unless you’re close to retiring, resumes are always works in progress that require constant review, updating, and polishing.
+Unless you’re close to retiring, resumes are always a work in progress that requires constant review, updating, and polishing.

 Proofread your resume for structural, grammatical, or factual errors.
 Allow your friends or a professional editor to help you polish your resume.
-Remember, incorrect grammar and spelling impacts how recruiters view your professionalism, discipline, and attention to detail.
-Use relevant, crisp, and smart language to show the depth of your understanding and demonstrate your potential as a sales leader.
+Remember, incorrect grammar and spelling impact how recruiters view your professionalism, discipline, and attention to detail.
+Use relevant, crisp, and intelligent language to show the depth of your understanding and demonstrate your potential as a sales leader.

 23) Go beyond a resume or a LinkedIn profile.

 There are now many other channels for reaching businesses looking for talent.
 These include LinkedIn, online portfolio sites, and referral systems.
-There are even tools that allow you to create infographic and video resumes.
+There are even tools that allow you to create infographics and video resumes.
 These forms are becoming more popular.
 Lastly, don’t overlook specialist services that provide profile pages for field/sector-specific professionals.
-Salespeople for example, can create compelling online profiles on Rainmakers.
+Salespeople, for example, can create compelling online profiles on Rainmakers.

 24) Make your brand worth selling.

-As an integral element of your personal sales and marketing kit, your resume plays a crucial role in getting you through the screening door and into the position you are aiming for.
+As an integral element of your sales and marketing kit, your resume is crucial in getting you through the screening door and into the position you aim for.

-You’re good at selling so practice what you do best: research like crazy about the customer (employer), customize your pitch to establish a strong connection, articulate your value proposition (the benefits the employer gets by hiring you), and clinch the deal.
+You’re good at selling, so practice what you do best: research crazy about the customer (employer), customize your pitch to establish a strong connection, articulate your value proposition (the benefits the employer gets by hiring you), and clinch the deal.

 If you’re hungry for more tips, check out this great video by David Bagga about the importance of including sales numbers in your resume: